Russia opposes external political "recipes" for Syria

 The proposal foundered at the time over the issue of Assad's fate.
 Washington said the declaration sent a clear signal that he should quit but Russia said it did nothing of the kind.

-The Russian statement on Monday also signalled opposition to Western backing of the opposition Syrian National Coalition, which the United States could soon recognise as the sole representative of the Syrian people.
+The Russian statement on Monday also signaled opposition to Western backing of the opposition Syrian National Coalition, which the United States could soon recognize as the sole representative of the Syrian people.

 (Writing by Steve Gutterman; Editing by Timothy Heritage)